 - Really low (live) replacement rate, always found abandoned or with deceased parent, no family structure at all.
 Most specialty families pass down technique/records but there's nothing here.
 So there's no real method to learning how to control their strange conditions.
 Actually nobody's really sure who's part of this family other than Freenet and suspected, scattered ancestors.

 About Life Fountains: Essentially immortal, constantly regenerating creatures who have long loitered in their mountain enclaves.
 They are powerful, mostly immutable, but generally slow and peaceful - barring a few extreme deviants who are quietly sent away.
 Internally and even among exiles, there is little conflict.
 Needing little of health and safety standards, they tend to be overindulgent, looking irrationally calm and oblivious to danger, and frequently ignorant of social niceties that would be based on human safety and satisfaction.

 Life Fountains produce aura, a substance of varying form per LF - common forms are faint light, foam or steam issuing from skin.
-Control, range and strength of aura vary depending on the Life Fountain but it is always the basis of their healing.
+Control, range and strength of aura vary depending on the Life Fountain but it is always the basis of their trademark super healing.
 Aside from preserving the LF it has a rejuvenating effect on the natural world and most living creatures - except shapeshifters, who are permanently burned by it.
-The aura is produced throughout the body, so when parts are removed, they can all survive.
+The aura is produced throughout the body, so when parts are removed, they can all survive for a while.
 If left sitting without an organic well to absorb it, pure aura eventually dissipates without waste.